cloudflare/cloudflare-docs/content/vectorize/get-started/embeddings.md

 {{<Aside type="note" header="New to Vectorize?">}}

-If this is your first time using Vectorize or a vector database, start with [Vectorize Get started](/vectorize/get-started/intro/) guide.
+If this is your first time using Vectorize or a vector database, start with the [Vectorize Get started guide](/vectorize/get-started/intro/).

 {{</Aside>}}